top of page

 • Reflected bliss is subject to arrival and departure and is impermanent, while original bliss is constant and never-changing.

 • Reflected bliss can be experienced because it is available for objectification, while original bliss can only be experienced indirectly via Self-knowledge.
-So, while original bliss is not available for direct experience, it is available for claiming as our nature.
+So, while original bliss is not available for direct experience, it is available for claiming as our true nature.

 Thus, actual bliss isn’t the joy I get from, for example, buying a new car of my choice, starting a new romantic relationship, vacationing on a tropical island, or even reaching a special spiritual state.
-Instead, it’s the constant satisfaction knowing that I am not the doer/enjoyer, I am the Self as infinite, eternal, whole, complete, unlimited, non-dual consciousness.
+Instead, it’s the constant satisfaction knowing that I am not the doer/enjoyer, I am the Self as infinite, eternal, whole, complete, limitless, non-dual consciousness.

 bottom of page